tuanchauict/iamtuna.org/docs/_posts/2024/2024-12-14-jsonize-with-custom-field-name.md

 }
 ```

-A simple solution is we will write a method like this:
+A simple solution is we will add 2 methods like these:
 ```typescript
 class TextShapeExtra {
   textHorizontalAlign: number = 0;